Nearly 100 protesters released from Burundi prison

-Bujumbura has been holding talks with European Union officials about whether the tiny East African nation can continue benefiting from EU aid after arresting hundreds of protesters, shuttering private media houses and closing bank accounts of non-governmental organizations (NGOs).
+Bujumbura has been holding talks with European Union officials about whether the tiny East African nation can continue benefitting from EU aid after arresting hundreds of protesters, shuttering private media houses and closing bank accounts of non-governmental organisations (NGOs).

 Deo Ruberintwari, the Interior Ministry’s permanent secretary, said the release of 97 prisoners “has no connection with the consultations under way”.